 - "Annual screening for cystic fibrosis-related diabetes with an oral glucose tolerance test should begin by age ten years in all patients with cystic fibrosis not previously diagnosed with cystic fibrosis-related diabetes.
-Grade B" - "A1c is not recommended as a screening test for cystic fibrosis-related diabetes due to low sensitivity.
-However, a value of ≥6.5% (≥48 mmol/mol) is consistent with a diagnosis of CFRD.
-Grade B" - "Beginning five years after the diagnosis of cystic fibrosis-related diabetes, annual monitoring for complications of diabetes is recommended.
+Grade B" - "A1c is not recommended as a screening test for cystic fibrosis-related diabetes.
+Grade B" - "People with cystic fibrosis-related diabetes should be treated with insulin to attain individualized glycemic goals.
+Grade A" - "Beginning five years after the diagnosis of cystic fibrosis-related diabetes, annual monitoring for complications of diabetes is recommended.
 Grade E"